Michael R. Angus

 Sir Michael Richardson Angus (5 May 1930 – 13 March 2010) was a British businessman, best known as chair of Unilever.

+Michael Angus attended marling school in his youth.

 Biography

 Angus was born in West Ashford, Kent and raised in the Cotswolds near to Cirencester, and educated at Marling School, Stroud, Gloucestershire.
 Angus graduated in mathematics from Bristol University.

 Career

 Joining Anglo-Dutch conglomerate Unilever straight from university, he spent most of his career in the company's toiletries businesses (soaps and toothpaste) in France and Britain.
 In 1979 he moved to Lever Brothers in New York City, where he spent four years cleaning house at the Lever Brothers subsidiary.
 He returned to UK as the joint-chairman alongside Floris Maljers.